 Top-end CPU tower coolers are all about performance.
-They are at the pinacle of their game able to exceed even high-end AIO liquid cooling solutions for a fraction of their price.
+They are at the pinnacle of their game able to exceed even high-end AIO liquid cooling solutions for a fraction of their price.
 Suffice to say, tower coolers are here to stay.
-Now enter the RAIJINTEK TISIS – one fine example of a high end CPU tower cooling solution.
+Now enter the Raijintek Tisis – one fine example of a high end CPU tower cooling solution.
 It is huge, heavy, shiny, and is designed from the land of precision engineering – which is Germany if you dunno what I mean.

-The RAIJINTEK TISIS is a 100% Nickel plated twin tower cooler with gargantuan dimensions, accounting for a larger dispersion area.
+The Raijintek Tisis is a 100% Nickel plated twin tower cooler with gargantuan dimensions, accounting for a larger dispersion area.
 Equipped with Two RAIJINTEK Boreas α 140mm fans, this cooler is rated to dissipate heat at 350W+ TDP.
 A figure which is more than enough for our test system, and even LGA 2011 systems with monstrous CPUs to boot.
-Learn more about the TISIS, HERE.

 |Product Name||TISIS / TISIS BLACK|